 Burlesque for the WI

 The beginner’s course culminates in a show in Brighton and Lucy is now one part of a burlesque quartet called the Sparkling Diamonds, made up of other dancers she met on the course.
 They do open mic style cabaret and have even been asked to perform at the Brighton Fringe notwithstanding that their ages range from 30 something to over 60.
-Lockdown may have put paid to performances recently but, undeterred, Lucy is still hopeful that she will be able to perform at this year’s Brighton Fringe on the 23rd, 24th, 25th, and 26th June.
+Lockdown may have put paid to performances recently but, undeterred, Lucy is still hopeful that she will be able to perform at this year’s Brighton Fringe.

 Hooked on this new and colourful lifestyle, Lucy has performed elsewhere in Sussex and now wants to marry her burlesque moves with her singing and get a band together.
 Better still, she’s hoping to teach the local ladies from the local WI a few handy moves.
 Now that I have to see.

 But will she give up gardening?
 “No, I don’t think so.
 I love what I do.
 Feeling the earth between my fingers and being outside is part of who I am.
-I just might make it a bit more glam!” and in fact since lockdown she’s signed up to a garden design course in Brighton.
+I just might make it a bit more glam!”
+In fact, since lockdown, she’s signed up for a garden design course in Brighton.